containers/youki/README.md

 # Getting Started

-Local build is only supported on linux.
+Local build is only supported on Linux.
 For other platforms, please use [Vagrantfile](#setting-up-vagrant) that we prepared.

 ## Requires